PrisonTeam/Prison/knownissues_v3.2.x.md

 Create a "void" ladder and prevent ladders from being named: default, void, and prestige.
 When a rank is removed from a ladder, place it in to none and update all players that use that rank so the rank is still valid.
 Do not include void ladders in placeholders.

- * **Add GUI support for v1.8.x**
- Might be able to add GUI support for 1.8.x with a few simple lines of code?

-* **Autosell feature**
-Be able to allow the players to toggle it on or off.
-Will not sell what is in inventory, but only the blocks that they are mining.
-Use /autosell .
-What would be nice is if you could look up all permissions that start with prison.sellall.1.05 where the number at the end is the multiplier.
-So you setup the multiplier based upon permissions and no other configs.
-Then take all the multipliers and multiply them together.
-So if they have a 1.05 (donor), 1.03 (special limited time), 0.97 (prestige penalty... more difficult the higher you go) would have a total of 1.049.
-So basically different ranks, or even different tools could increase or decrease payout.

 * **Update config.yml when changes are detected**